LadyHannelore/Semester3Project/README.md

 ## Getting Started
 1. Ensure you have a Python environment and install dependencies using `pip install -r requirements.txt`
-2. Run the backend server with `python backend/app.py`
+2. Run the backend server with `ga.py`
-3. Open `frontend/index.html` in your browser to begin using ClassForge
+3. Open `index.html` in your browser to begin using ClassForge

 ## License & Contribution
 Open for educational discussions and improvements.
 Feel free to send pull requests or suggestions.